 - Become an activist.
 Participate in an anti-violence event like a local Take Back the Night march.
 Tell your congressional representatives that you want them to support domestic violence services and violence prevention programs.

 - Volunteer in youth programs.
 Become a mentor.
 Get involved in programs that teach young people to solve problems without violence.
-Get involved with Choose Respect or other programs that teach teens about healthy relationships.
+Get involved with programs that teach teens about healthy relationships.

 - Ask about anti-violence policies and programs at work and school.
 At work, ask about policies that deal with sexual harassment, for example.
 On campus, ask about services to escort students to dorms safely at night and other safety measures.

 More information on Help end violence against women

 Explore other publications and websites

 - Be an Active Bystander (Copyright © Virginia Tech) - Use this website to get tips on preventing violence by creating a culture of bystanders who are engaged in ending violence.